Flatfoot (Pes Planus)

 Foot-strengthening exercises done with a towel and weights.
-See an illustration of a towel curl exercise.
+See a picture of a towel curl exercise.

 - Place a towel on the floor, and sit down in a chair in front of it with both feet resting flat on the towel at one end.

 - Grip the towel with the toes of one foot (keep your heel on the floor and use your other foot to anchor the towel).
 Curl your toes to pull the towel toward you.

 - Repeat with the other foot.
 To increase strength, later use 3 lb (1.5 kg) to 5 lb (2.5 kg) weights (such as a large can of fruits or vegetables) on the other end of the towel.

 Foot-stretching exercises done with a towel.
 See a picture of a towel stretch exercise.

 - Sit down on the floor or a mat with your feet stretched out in front of you.

 - Roll up a towel lengthwise and then loop it over one foot (around the ball of your foot).

 - Take one end of the towel in either hand and gently pull the towel towards your body to stretch the front of your foot.
 Repeat with the other foot.